-A total of 351.1 Ohio River miles (36%) were assessed as "Fully Supporting", 391.6 river miles (40%) as "Partially Supporting", and 238.3 river miles (24%) as "Not Supporting" the contact recreation use (Table 10).
+A total of 351.1 Ohio River miles (36%) were assessed as "Fully Supporting", 396.8 river miles (40%) as "Partially Supporting", and 233.1 river miles (24%) as "Not Supporting" the contact recreation use (Table 10).
+Exceedances of the monthly E. coli geometric criterion for the period 2018 through 2022 are shown below (Figure 8, tabular data available in Appendix E).
 Peaks in E. coli levels often correspond with the location of major metropolitan areas such as Pittsburgh (Ohio River mile 1.4), Cincinnati (ORM 470), and Evansville (ORM 793.7).
-Exceedances of the monthly E. coli geometric criterion for the period 2016 through 2020 are shown below (Figure 8, tabular data available in Appendix E).
-Between 2003 and 2006, the entire river was analyzed 15 times through longitudinal bacteria surveys, allowing for the calculation of three monthly geometric means at each site (Figure 9).
+Between 2003 and 2006, the entire river was analyzed 15 times through longitudinal bacteria surveys, allowing for the calculation of three monthly geometric means at each site (Figure 9) that demonstrate this correlation.